 More information about this award is available on the Parkmark website

-After a successful installation period in part of Longport in Canterbury, between Lower Chantry Lane and Love Lane,we are extending the trial to include part of Monastery Street, Church Street (St Paul’s), Edward Road,Albert Road, Dover Street, Vernon Place, Cossington Road and Nunnery Road changing from Voucher Parking to Pay & Display.
+After a successful installation period in part of Longport in Canterbury, between Lower Chantry Lane and Love Lane, they are extending the trial to include part of Monastery Street, Church Street (St Paul’s), Edward Road,Albert Road, Dover Street, Vernon Place, Cossington Road and Nunnery Road changing from Voucher Parking to Pay & Display.
 Drivers wishing to park there during the times when charges apply (8am – 6.30pm, Monday to Saturday) must buy a ticket from one of the ticket machines that have been installed and display the ticket clearly in the windscreen of their car.
 Parking costs 1p per minute, minimum 10p and maximum £2.00.
 Permit holders may continue to park in these parking bays as before